Category: Sport

 para biathlon icon

-a Winter Games Paralympic Sport Governing Bodies International Paralympic Committee We are looking for people who would like to become Sport Ambassadors for this sport and help organize what and how we share information regarding this sport.
+Edit a Winter Games Paralympic Sport Governing Bodies International Paralympic Committee We are looking for people who would like to become Sport Ambassadors for this sport and help organize what and how we share information regarding this sport.
 Ideally Sport Ambassadors have competed-in or particiapted in helping to organize sporting events in this sport.
-We are […]
+We […]

 Para Biathlon

-a Winter Games Paralympic Sport Governing Bodies International Paralympic Committee We are looking for people who would like to become Sport Ambassadors for this sport and help organize what and how we share information regarding this sport.
+Edit a Winter Games Paralympic Sport Governing Bodies International Paralympic Committee We are looking for people who would like to become Sport Ambassadors for this sport and help organize what and how we share information regarding this sport.
 Ideally Sport Ambassadors have competed-in or particiapted in helping to organize sporting events in this sport.
-We are […]
+We […]

 Para Alpine Skiing